pathwaycom/pathway/examples/projects/question-answering-rag/README.md

    The server will process the query and return a generated response based on the retrieved documents.

 ## Conclusions
-This project provides a simple RAG pipeline using Pathway.
+This project provides a simple RAG pipeline using the Pathway Live Data Framework.
 The RAG is live by default, updating the index whenever the documentation changes.

 You can find more ready-to-run pipelines in our [templates section](/developers/templates?tab=ai-pipelines).